Skip to content

-Father’s Other Lover–Accepted to 2016 San Diego Poetry Annual
+Father’s Other Lover–Accepted to in 2016 San Diego Poetry Annual

 Should I hate you, Father’s other lover?